 Princess Peach Cupcake ($9.99) is a raspberry filled funfetti cupcake with bright pink buttercream frosting and a chocolate crown and dusted with edible glitter.
 If this looks like it’s a Bob-omb of sugar that’s because it definitely is — every last bite is a POW punch to the senses.
 You’ll want to share with a friend or three!
 This dish is vegetarian.

 Mt.
 Beanpole Cake ($9.99) is described as multi layered Italian cookie cake with a matcha mousse.
 This is a delightful confection with different sweet flavors layered together to create a distinctly Neapolitan bite.
 Bonus points for presentation, it’s almost too cute to eat.
 Almost.
 This dish is vegetarian.

 Super Star Lemon Squash ($8.00) is described as honey lemon soda with mango stars and assorted tropical bobas.
 This is exactly the fun, sugary, and tasty theme park silliness you expect from themed food and beverage options.
 We loved everything about it from the adorable printed disposable cup and tasty soda to the assorted little chopped jellies and exploding popping pearls that we slurped up with a big fat boba straw.

 Here’s a look at the full menu for Toadstool Cafe at Super Nintendo World at Universal Studios Hollywood as it appears ahead of its grand opening.
-The “VG” you will see listed below indicates items that are vegetarian; “GF” indicates items that are gluten-free.
+The “VG” you will see listed below indicates items that are vegetarian; the “V” indicates items that are vegan, “GF” indicates items that are gluten-free.

 Starters & Salads